 Waxing is an interesting topic to broach, as so much of the discussion surrounding body hair remains veiled by social taboo.
 The choice of if, when, and where we wax is ours—it should be free from judgment and restrictions.
 Nonetheless, just like everything else, there are trends that pop up and become the norm.
-A 2013 study published in JAMA Dermatology surveyed 3300 women between the ages of 18 and 65 and found 84 percent had groomed their pubic hair and 16 percent had not.
+In 2013 researchers surveyed 3300 women between the ages of 18 and 65 and found 84 percent had groomed their pubic hair and 16 percent had not.
 (More than 20 percent of those who had, had partners who preferred it).
 While we've come a little way past 2013 in terms of body hair acceptance, it's safe to say it's still expected that anyone who presents as femme will in some way trim their body hair.

 Despite how much some of us love to let our body hair grow naturally and free, others feel better when they wax or shave.
 And that's okay—it's a personal choice.
 Just as not removing your hair at all or doing any type of grooming in between is okay.
 Still, it's important to have all the facts, no matter what you choose.
 As such, we developed simple, easy guidelines for how often you should wax each body part—as long as you're into that kind of thing.